shuds13/tab-saver/README.md

 ## TODO

 - Add Update/overwrite/re-save (see branch)
+  - dont open dialog if click save on empty box

 - Bring to top when open (or when click resave)
 - Add latest to top rather than bottom
+- if tabs are selected just save those
+- Orig idea that delete button turns to undo - but that has not worked.